-The last considered use case is the live immersive media production.
-It consists in an end to end chain for a content production based on Free Viewpoint Video (FVV).
+The live immersive media production consists of an E2E chain for a content production based on Free Viewpoint Video (FVV).
 Involved components can be classified in three groups: end-devices, Virtual Network Functions (VNF) and 5G network elements.

 Table of Contents